Rick Blangiardi shares ‘90 Day Roadmap to Recovery’ that calls for accountability, new oversight

-Mayoral candidate Rick Blangiardi today unveiled a 13-page, “90 Day Roadmap to Recovery” position paper designed to outline his thoughts on how to address current, lingering and future problems that often call for new job descriptions for city officials, greater accountability, and pledges to work cooperatively with state officials, the City Council and other critical officials should he be elected mayor on Nov.
+Mayoral candidate Rick Blangiardi unveiled a 13-page, “90 Day Roadmap to Recovery” position paper designed to outline his thoughts on how to address current, lingering and future problems.
+The plan calls for new job descriptions for city officials, greater accountability and pledges to work cooperatively with state officials, the City Council and other critical officials should he be elected mayor on Nov.
 3.

-Blangiardi’s proposals cover a range of issues, including public health and safety in the era of COVID-19, Oahu’s economic recovery, housing, increasing city efficiency, oversight of the city’s troubled rail project, dealing with homelessness and other issues.
+Blangiardi’s proposals cover a range of issues, including public health and safety in the era of COVID-19, Oahu’s economic recovery, housing, increasing city efficiency, oversight of the city’s troubled rail project and dealing with homelessness.

-While many of the ideas lack specifics, Blangiardi told the Honolulu Star-Advertiser today that the theme of his document is greater efficiency and accountability in addressing problems that, like the city’s troubled rail project, have seen critical changes in just the last two weeks.
+While many of the ideas lack specifics, Blangiardi told the Honolulu Star-Advertiser on Wednesday that the theme of his document is greater efficiency and accountability in addressing problems that, like the city’s troubled rail project, have seen critical changes in just the past two weeks.

 Blangiardi, who is running against Keith Amemiya, insisted that one of the keys to crisis management is remaining “fluid” while adhering to fundamental principals such as accountability and oversight.